 Native fish are secretive and nocturnal.
 Half of our fish species spend some part of their lives at sea, which means they need easy passage to get to and from their freshwater habitats.

-Find out more about New Zealand's native fish, including stories about DOC's work, and threats and how to help native fish.
+Find out more about New Zealand's native fish, including stories and videos about DOC's work, and threats and how to help native fish.

 There are seven species of bullies in New Zealand.
 They are found in a range of freshwater habitats.